Hey Hey, My My (Into the Black): Origins

 The song "Hey Hey, My My...", as well as the titular phrase of the album on which it was featured, "rust never sleeps," sprang from Young's collaborations with Devo and, in particular, the band's frontman, Mark Mothersbaugh.
 In 1977, Devo had been asked by Young to participate in the creation of his film, Human Highway, and a scene in the film shows Young playing the song in its entirety with Devo (with Mothersbaugh changing a lyric about "Johnny Rotten" to "Johnny Spud").

 On May 28, 1978, Young collaborated with Devo on a version of "Hey Hey, My My (Into the Black)" at the Different Fur studio in San Francisco and would later introduce the song to Crazy Horse.
 During the Different Fur studio sessions, Mothersbaugh added the lyrics "rust never sleeps", a slogan he remembered from his graphic arts career that promoted the automobile rust proofing product Rust-Oleum.
 Young adopted the line and used it in the Crazy Horse version of the song, as well as for the title of his album.
-The lyrics, "It's better to burn out than to fade away." were widely quoted by his peers and by critics.
+The lyrics from counterpart My My, Hey Hey (Out of the Blue), "it's better to burn out than to fade away" were widely quoted by his peers and by critics.
 The line "It's better to burn out than it is to rust" is often credited to Young's friend Jeff Blackburn of The Ducks.

 According to Young, the version of the song on Rust Never Sleeps is the same as that on Live Rust, except that for the Rust Never Sleeps version they removed the crowd noise and added sound effects such as hand claps and slamming doors in the studio.